Lil Nas X, Justin Bieber top star-packed MTV VMAs

 Jennifer Lopez, who three days earlier made her re-kindled romance with Ben Affleck official on the red carpet of his new film ""The Last Duel" at the Venice International Film Festival, presented Rodrigo her trophy.

 Billie Eilish won the fan-voted video for good for her song “Your Power.”
-In her acceptance speech, she said Alicia Keys kissed her on the cheek before she spoke about the satisfaction of writing the song and women empowerment.
+In her acceptance speech, she said Alicia Keys kissed her on the cheek, spoke about the satisfaction of writing the song and women empowerment.

+Eilish and Rosalía won best Latin video for their song “Lo Vas A Olvidar."
+BTS won three awards including group of the year, best K-pop and song of summer for “Butter.”

 “We need to protect our own women at all costs,” said Eilish, while her brother-producer Finneas applauded his sister from his seat.
 “We need to remember that we all have power.
 We have to remember not to abuse it.”